verticle-io/gateway-operator/index.md

 In addition machine-to-machine communication can be secured using APIKeys with headers, e.g. `Authorization: apikey <BRILLIANTSECRET>`

 APIKeys are configured via standard Kubernetes `Secrets`.

+# About Spring Cloud Gateway

+In case you are not familiar with SCG, a short intro from the docs:

+_"This project provides a library for building an API Gateway on top of Spring WebFlux.
+Spring Cloud Gateway aims to provide a simple, yet effective way to route to APIs and provide cross cutting concerns to them such as: security, monitoring/metrics, and resiliency."_

+* Built on Spring Framework 5, Project Reactor and Spring Boot 2.0
+* Able to match routes on any request attribute.

+* Predicates and filters are specific to routes.

+* Circuit Breaker integration.

+* Spring Cloud DiscoveryClient integration

+* Easy to write Predicates and Filters

+* Request Rate Limiting

+* Path Rewriting

 # Quickstart